Haydn Wood: Career

 From 1939, he served as a director of the Performing Right Society.
 On the occasion of his 70th birthday in 1952 he was given a full concert dedicated to his music by the BBC.
 His last song appears to have been Give Me Your Hand in 1957.
-He died in a London nursing home on 11 March 1959, two weeks before his 77th birthday.
+He died in a London nursing home on 11 March 1959, at age 76.

 Works

 Alongside his 200 or so individual songs and seven song cycles, Haydn Wood was a prolific composer of orchestral music, including 15 suites, nine rhapsodies, eight overtures, three concertante pieces and nearly 50 other works scored for a variety of forces.

 His orchestral pieces were primarily of the "light music" style; a well known piece of his is the three-movement Fantasy-Concerto.
 Another is his London Landmarks Suite, particularly "Horse Guards, Whitehall", which was used for many years as the signature tune for the BBC Radio Series Down Your Way.
 In 2018 the BBC Concert Orchestra issued a new recording of the Snapshots of London Suite (1948) and premiere recordings of five other suites: Egypta (1929), Three Famous Cinema Stars (1929), Cities of Romance (1937), Manx Countryside Sketches (1943), and Royal Castles (1952).
 The short orchestral work Soliloquy of 1946 is a miniature of more serious intent.